SEARCH

 This process is recommended for all types of seedlings, including veggies, annuals, perennials, and anything else you started from seed indoors.

-This is also how you harden off transplants you have purchased from a plant nursery.
+This is also how you harden off starter plants you have purchased from a plant nursery.

-The basic process is, each day the seedlings will be introduced to more light and outdoor elements, until, after two weeks (or so—longer if you have time), and the risk of frost is passed, they will stay outside.
+The basic process is start slowly exposing the plants to sunlight and outdoor elements, gradually increasing the exposure time each day, until, after two weeks (or so—longer if you have time).
+By the time the risk of frost has passed, they should be ready for transplanting outdoors.

 Once hardened off, you don’t have to plant everything all at once.
 You can keep them in their pots (if they have adequate root room and water) until you’re ready to put them in the garden or add them to outdoor containers.

-During this time, keep your eye on the weather, mindful of any temperature swings, or intense sun, wind, or rain and protect them as needed (with covers, mulch, or frost cloths) so your babies aren’t damaged from intense exposure.
+During this time, keep your eye on the weather, mindful of any temperature swings, or intense sun, wind, or rain and protect them as needed (with covers, mulch, or frost cloths) to avoid stress or damage.

 I use the hardening-off time (approximately 14 days) to do my garden bed prep (if the ground is dry enough), so everything is ready to go when the seedlings are officially outdoor plants.